Peter-SB/PySync-Hub/src/backend-flask/Readme.md

 ```

 ### \_\_init__.py In Flask
-This file plays a special role in Flask because the app factory, create_app.
+This file plays a special role in Flask because it contains the Flask app factory, create_app.

 ### Services